 How do we apply to amalgamate?

-The proposed public officer for the amalgamated association must lodge an Application for registration of an amalgamated incorporated association (form A3) with Fair Trading.
+The proposed public officer for the amalgamated association must lodge a Form A3 Application for amalgamation with Fair Trading.

 The application must include: